 - What is a Consultant?

-A consultant is a hired professional who can give expert advice in a particular field or niche.
-Consultant work ranges considerably across all types of professions.
-When a consulting invoice is issued to a company or individual, it usually means that the consultant was hired as an independent contractor.
-Consultants are hired on a per hour, per job, or full-time basis.
+A consultant is a hired professional that specializes in a particular field or niche and who can give expert advice.
+Consultant work ranges far across all types of professions.
+When issuing an invoice for consulting, it most likely means that work was outsourced to a consulting company hired as an independent contractor.
+Consultants can be hired on a per hour, per job or on a full-time basis.

-A consultant plays many roles in helping a business achieve their end goal, whether that’s helping a new business owner get up and running (e.g., a new fast-food franchise) or helping to pinpoint problems within a company.
+A consultant can play many roles in helping a business achieve their client’s end goal, whether that’s helping a new business owner get up and running (for example, a new fast-food franchise) or helping a business owner pinpoint a problem from within their company.
 Consultants with proven track records and who are experts within their fields are highly coveted.
-The following are the best use cases for a consultant:
+As an overview, consultants generally: